aerospike-community/eclipse-tools/README.md

 <img src="assets/eclipse_aerospike_properties.png" alt="Figure 1" width="50%" height="50%"/>

-* **Seed Node** - A node address in the Aerospike cluster.
-This will be stored in the projects persistent properties and used for connections to the Aerospike cluster
+* **Seed Node** - IP address of any one of the nodes in the Aerospike cluster.
+This will be stored in the projects persistent properties and is used for connections to the Aerospike cluster.
-* **Port** - The port used by the seed node
+* **Port** - Port used by the seed node
-* **UDF Directory** - The directory where the User Defined Function are located.
+* **UDF Directory** - Directory where the User Defined Function are stored.
 This directory is relative to the project root.
 The local client will look for UDFs here.
-* **Generation Directory** - The directory where the source code will be generated from AQL.
+* **Generation Directory** - Directory where the source code will be generated from AQL.

-The cluster explorer adds Aerospike specific elements to the Explorer tree:
+The Cluster Explorer adds Aerospike specific elements to the Explorer tree:

 <img src="assets/eclipse_cluster_explorer.png" alt="Figure 2" width="50%" height="50%"/>

 **Note:**
 These extensions are not visible in the Java Package Explorer (JDT limitation)

-# User Defined Functions (UDFs)
+# User Defined Function (UDF) Registration

-User Defined Function need to be registered with the cluster before they are available for use.
+User Defined Functions need to be registered with the cluster before they are available for use.
 During development, you may need to frequently register UDF packages with your development cluster as you make additions and modifications.

-To do this, simply right-click, in the Explorer, on the Lua file containing the UDF package.
-Select the popup menu `Register UDF`
+To register, in Package Explorer right-click on the Lua file containing the UDF package.
+Select `Aerospike` >> `Register UDF`

 <img src="assets/eclipse_register_udf.png" alt="Figure 3" width="50%" height="50%"/>